Category Archives: Blog

 Yes, a very famous orphan: Annie.

 It’s not clear what scene they’re filming in the park, but actors Dorian Missick and Tracie Thoms appear to be driving little orphan Quvenzhane Wallis somewhere.
 Check out the rig set up on the roof of the old station wagon.
-It allows someone to actually drive the vehicle while lighting and camera gear, mounted to the hood and windshield, capture the action.
+It allows someone to drive the vehicle while lighting and camera gear, mounted to the hood and windshield, capture the action.

 The crew had two choppers — A Bell 429 to actually appear in the movie, and an AStar 350 operated by Wings Air Helicopters.
 The latter was outfitted with a Pictorvision gyro-stabilized camera system to shoot everything happening on the ground.